 Which cafés are best for working with a laptop?

-Does Siem Reap have good WiFi for remote work?
+Does Siem Reap have good wifi for remote work?

-What is the best brunch spot in Siem Reap?
+What's the best brunch spot in Siem Reap?

-Is Cambodian coffee any good?
+Is Cambodian coffee good?

-What is the traditional Cambodian coffee drink?
+What's the traditional Cambodian coffee drink?

 Where do expats go for coffee in Siem Reap?

-Are there any vegan-friendly cafés in Siem Reap?
+Are there vegan cafés in Siem Reap?

 What time do cafés open in Siem Reap?